SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 In order to run a build against the CumulusCI-Test repository you will also need to create an `org` to associate with the new CumulusCI-Test repository.

-- Navigate to the Django Admin Page
+- Navigate to the Django Admin page
 - Under the 'CumulusCI' section click on 'Orgs'
 - In the top right click the "Add Org +" button
 - Enter the following to setup a dev org: